Daniel-Liu-c0deb0t/3D-Neural-Network-Adversarial-Attacks/README.md

 }
 ```

+A continuation of this research is in [this paper](https://arxiv.org/abs/1908.06062), and its code is available [here](https://github.com/Daniel-Liu-c0deb0t/Adversarial-point-perturbations-on-3D-objects).

 Note that files modified from the PointNet and PointNet++ source codes are included.
 Some files may need to be moved to the correct location before running experiments.

 ## Highlights